 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
-It is not possible to reliably estimate the duration and severity of these consequences as well as their potential impact on the financial position and results of the Organization for future periods.
-As of the Board approval date, the Organization has experienced a decline in contributions relative to historical trends.
-However, the Organization anticipates that available liquid assets and ongoing cost mitigation efforts will provide the necessary support to sustain the Organization.
+It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Organization for future periods.
+During the year revenue declined, however, the Organization was able to supplement funding with the Canada Emergency Wage Subsidy of \$180,183 (2020 - \$64,613).
+The Organization remains committed to adjusting its expenditures as necessary to ensure its long-term sustainability.